brianssparetime/blog/content/posts/canon-L1-review/index.md

 I got this camera for three reasons:  First, I wanted something a little lighter and smaller than the Ricoh Singlex TLS I've been using.
 Second, I wanted to try out a rangefinder, without paying an arm and a leg.
 I was curious to see if I would like it and to know what the experience of taking a photo was like for most of the 1930s, 40s, and 50s when this basic design dominated the industry.
 And third, I was curious if I could handle the lack of a lightmeter.

 On that last point, I think the answer is often, but far from always.
 Most of the pictures I've taken with this set up have come out well, but a few that I really like were rather poorly exposed, though to be fair, neither featured simple lighting.

+I've very much enjoyed using this camera.
+I don't find the rangefinder mechanism hard to use, or the patch difficult to see.
+It feels very classy and solid, and using it requires an even slower and more thoughtful approach than using an SLR.
+I've also been working on zone focusing more for faster street shooting.

 The worthy photos from my first few rolls are posted <nuxt-link to="canon-v-photos">here</nuxt-link>.